ElishaKay/WebdriverIO-Automation/README.md

 Integrating With WebdriverIO
 ---------------

+Once your MySQL DB and Express Server are running (see directions directly above), you can automated the data-fetching process with WebdriverIO, an NPM Testing Library.
+The repo contains support for webdriverio page objects which could help you keep your DOM Selectors organized when your test becomes bigger.

+Because this is such a small project, we're not using WebdriverIO's page objects structure.
+Instead, we're using vanilla JS's setInterval function to loop through each question, open it up, and send the qAndAobject to MySQL via the jQuery .Post Command.

+WebdriverIO has an ExecuteJavaScript Function which injects your JS directly into the browser that it opens up for you.

 Step 1: Visit this page which shows you how to <a href="http://www.webdriverjs.com/a-basic-example-for-webdriverio-test/">install and run selenium-standalone in the background</a>

 Here's a Cheat Sheet of Commands for setting up Selenium Standalone Server (which will listen for commands from WebdriverIO):